grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Give me full speed forward," said Hemi.
 He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and instructed them to dive the boat.
 One of these men was a stick-figure of a man who went by the moniker Bastian.
 The other, "Handsome" Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square torso.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
 Their eyes scanned continually over the wall of dials, gauges, switches, and valves in front of them that reflected the red glow of the night lighting.
-This wall at the front of the control room told them the _Prospect's_ angle, depth, speed, systems settings, battery charge --- the whole picture of the boat's orientation and movement.
+This wall at the front of the control room told them the _Prospect_'s angle, depth, speed, systems settings, battery charge --- the whole picture of the boat's orientation and movement.
 Indeed, this wall, plus some of the panels situated to their right and left, was the _only_ way to know the status of the boat while it was submerged.

 Gregory and Bastian made adjustments according to Hemi's instructions, choosing carefully which of the dozens of valves to open or close, or which switches to flip on or off.
 The submarine let out a long exhale: the air that had held it aloft on the surface being pressed out by an onrush of water from below into the flooding tanks.